Reeth

 Reeth has a community centre and village hall.

+There are public toilets in the village.
 Locations of toilets and opening times can be found at this North Yorkshire Council - Public toilets web page.(20p entry)

 Place of worship: other.
 (Reeth Evangelical Congregational Church)